john-itcsolutions/cheirrs/README.md

      and go to your own host's LAN address, on a new tab in the browser, with port `1881`,
+     then, in worker-2,

+`export FLASK_APP=node-red-industrial`

+`export FLASK_ENV=development`

+ `flask run`

-     then, in worker-2, `flask run`, from the home directory, and go to your worker-2's address with port 1881 in a browser tab on your Host.
+     from the home directory, and go to your worker-2's address with port 1881 in a browser tab on your Host.

     These 2 pages can interact, and generate and forward messages, events and commands.